-- Cases in South Carolina: 164,802 total cases of COVID-19 with 3,602, deaths.
-The South Carolina Department of Health and Environmental Control (DHEC) announced 755 new confirmed cases of coronavirus on Monday and 19 additional confirmed deaths.
-The daily percentage of positive tests in South Carolina was 13.1%, and the state completed 5,770 tests Monday.
+- Cases in South Carolina: 357,508 total cases of COVID-19 with 5,673 deaths.
+The South Carolina Department of Health and Environmental Control (DHEC) announced 2,570 new cases of coronavirus on Tuesday with 11 new confirmed deaths and 2,353 COVID-related hospitalizations.
+The percentage of positive tests is 23.9%.

-- Cases in Mecklenburg County: 33,508 Mecklenburg County residents have tested positive for coronavirus and 388 related deaths have been reported since the pandemic began.
-6.3% of individuals tested were positive for COVID-19 over the last week, which on average has been holding steady.
+- Cases in Mecklenburg County: 77,537 Mecklenburg County residents have tested positive for the coronavirus and 697 related deaths have been reported since the pandemic began.
+13.8% of individuals tested were positive for COVID-19 over the last week.

 North Carolina cases of COVID-19